dimitri-nicolo/calico/master/getting-started/essentials/tiered-policy-essentials.md

 kubectl delete ns external-demo
 ```

-Delete policies that are not part of the `default` Tier.
+Delete policies that are not part of the `default` tier.

 ```
 # Delete a single policy in a tier.